 - Your transfer from a brokerage account is complete when the securities have been received by an account owned by the Community Foundation, not upon giving instructions to a broker.

 - Initiate your transfer early – allowing several weeks.
-While some transfers may be received within days of your instruction, longer delays are possible. (i.e.…mutual fund transfers can take 2 – 5 weeks)
+While some transfers may be received within days of your instruction, longer delays are possible. (i.e.…mutual fund transfers can take 2 or more weeks)

 - Your electronic transfer must be received by 12 PM EST on Dec.
 31.

 - Physical stock certificates may also be hand-delivered by 3 PM EST on Dec.
 31. If this is your intention, please contact Lisette Holmes to obtain the proper instructions and required forms.